Moosquibe/DiffusionLitrev/docs/index.markdown

 $$ p(x_0) = \mathbb{E}_{x_{1:T}\sim q(\cdot|x_0)}p(x_T)\prod_{t=1}^T\frac{p_{\theta}(x_{t-1}|x_t)}{q(x_t|x_{t-1})}. $$

-and is consequently fairly expensive consisting of the generation of $B$ trajectories and have $B*T$ neural network plus functions-on-top evaluations.
+and is consequently fairly expensive consisting of the generation of $B$ trajectories and have $B\cdot T$ neural network plus functions-on-top evaluations.

 1. Generate $B$ simulated trajectories from the forward process.
 2. For each $b = 1,...,B$, and each $t\in 1, \dots T$, evaluate